 – Enterprise file sync-and-share, Terri McClure, Kristine Kao, TechTarget

-Seven major risks Dropbox (and others) poses to your business data
+Seven Major Risks Dropbox (and others) Pose to your Business Data

 1. Inadequate Support

 Need assistance now?
 Be prepared to fill out a form and have someone get back to you because Dropbox does not offer live support.
 In addition, Dropbox has experienced outages, downtime, and security breaches over the years, causing business users to reconsider the reliability of the service.

 Dropbox and other consumer grade systems make file sharing easy, and file protecting difficult.
 When a user shares a file or folder, Dropbox generates a public URL that can be accessed by anyone, without any password enforcement.
 This opens wide the door of opportunity for your business’s proprietary information being stolen or shared with competitors.